aadityawalawalkar/qed42-assignment/qed42/README.md

 Custom module for qed42 assignment.

 # Assumption:-
-	* Article content type which is generated with default installation mode is available.
 	* Drush is installed & available.

-NOTE:- Another way would be to create a new content with this custom module which would be available on installing this custom module.
-I can do this in the next iteration of the custom module.
-I skipped doing this in the interest of the time.
+NOTE:- Created a new content type "Articles" with this custom module which would be available on installing this custom module.

 ============================================================================================================================
 # Task Description:-